millerdev/pyxt/README.md

 # PyXT: Python eXTensions for VS Code

-A framework for writing Python extensions for VS Code.

 ## Installation and setup

 See [Packaging](#packaging) below for instructions to build the .vsix file.